COVID: Will India see a third wave in winter? | DW | 04.10.2021

 As of Monday, the country's active case count stood at 271,550, marking the lowest figure in 199 days.

-The R-value, the number which measures the rate of transmission, also went down from 1.17 in August to 0.92 in mid-September.
-Meanwhile, the capital New Delhi recorded just five COVID-related deaths last month, according to official figures.
+The R number, which measures the rate of transmission, also went down from 1.17 in August to 0.92 in mid-September.
+Meanwhile, the capital, New Delhi, recorded just five COVID-related deaths last month, according to official figures.

 While New Delhi has recorded relatively few deaths and a low rate of infection, the southern state of Kerala is seeing a high number of new infections, he said.

-However, "it is hard to predict anything beyond the next 15 days, but there could be a third wave or more," general physician and epidemiologist Dr. Rachna Kucheria told DW.
-She added that the states of Mizoram and Kerala are both hotspots for the virus.
+"It is hard to predict anything beyond the next 15 days, but there could be a third wave or more," general physician and epidemiologist Dr. Rachna Kucheria told DW.
+She added that the states of Mizoram and Kerala were hot spots for the virus.

 Experts are also concerned about waning immunity.
 "Let's say we give it about six months or so, which is valid [for immunity to] respiratory viruses.
 By that count, if we take April as our peak, we are coming into October and that's six months.
 So even those people who had COVID-19 in April could become vulnerable in winter," Kucheria said.

-Starting in October, India will also see its biggest festive season begin, with celebrations for major Hindu festivals like Durga Puja, Dussehra and Diwali taking place.
+Starting in October, India will also see its biggest festive season begin, with celebrations for major Hindu festivals such as Durga Puja, Dussehra and Diwali taking place.

-While various state governments have allowed celebrations to go ahead with strict COVID protocols in place, experts say that festivals give people the license to move around and mingle — conditions under which the coronavirus thrives.
+Though various state governments have allowed celebrations to go ahead with strict protocols in place, experts say festivals give people the license to move around and mingle — conditions in which the coronavirus thrives.
 Many are worried that the celebrations could contribute to a spike.

 When it comes to India's vaccine rollout, nearly 50% of the country's adult population has received at least one dose.